-- AM's Audit Logging Service is disabled. - No audit event handler is configured in the realm where the agent is configured. - All audit event handlers configured in the realm where the agent is configured are disabled.
+- AM's Audit Logging Service is disabled. - No audit event handler is configured in the realm where the agent is configured. - · All audit event handlers configured in the realm where the agent is configured are disabled.

-For more information about audit logging in AM, refer to Setting up audit logging ^[2] in AM's Security guide.
+Learn more about audit logging from Audit logging ☐ in AM's Security guide.